about Sunny Lately

 poetry:

-Lye poetically and thematically follows the ingredients of soap making—ash, water, and oil—to explore how one might wash their hands of a messy and traumatic past.
+Lye thematically follows the ingredients of soap making in its three sections—ash, water, and oil—to explore how one might wash their hands of a messy and traumatic past.

 If ash represents the frail damage after fire has its way, and if water represents the emotional response thereafter, then these elements would combine only to create lye: a stinging, caustic compound that reminds too much of the original flame.
 Yet this is exactly how generational trauma continues—a cycle of burning and burning.